oscols/DD2482-tutorial/ansible-tutorial/intro.md

 <br>

-Let's learn how users can copy or exec code blocks
+Let's learn how to use Ansible